 Doreen is an advisor to various global networks including the ‘International Gender Design Network’, the 'Board of International Research in Design/BIRD', a fellow of the Salzburg Global Seminar, and a member of the Young Cultural Innovators of the British Council.
 She is also an avid traveller, speaks six languages English, Arabic, French, German, Armenian and Greek, and lives between Beirut and Athens.

-Andreas Nassos is a multidisciplinary designer with a Master’s degree in landscape architecture and a Bachelor's degree in agriculture and ecology from the Aristotle University of Thessaloniki, Greece.
-He was the General Secretary of the Panhellenic Association of Landscape Architects (2016-2019), an official member of the International Federation of Landscape Architects, and co-founder of LOOP.
+Andreas Nassos is a Landscape Architect, an agriculturist with a focus on sustainability and ecology, and a multidisciplinary designer.
+He is the Vice-President and previously the General Secretary (2016-2019) of the Panhellenic Association of Landscape Architects, an official member of the International Federation of Landscape Architects, and co-founder of LOOP.

 His professional experience over the past decade ranges from small to medium scale landscape design and construction for residences, corporations and hotels as well as landscape preservation and reclamation.
-Andreas is simultaneously engaged in various initiatives that involve more social interventions such as workshops, conferences and competitions; which were often missing in client-based projects.
+Andreas is simultaneously engaged in various initiatives that involve more social interventions such as workshops, conferences and competitions.
 His main interests include sustainability, ecology, preservation and reclamation of natural habitats, urban green interventions, co-working space enhancements through green common spaces, and innovative green solutions.

 He has been a workshop leader twice in the international architectural festival Ecoweek (Ecoweek Thessaloniki 2012 and Ecoweek Belgrade 2012).
 He was also member of the organizational team behind Behance Portfolio Reviews Thessaloniki for the period of 2014 and 2015.
 He was invited as guest lecturer for the “Toolkit Designers’ Meeting” in Thessaloniki in 2016 and selected among workshop participants for “Design in the Middle” in Rome in 2017.